-Among the lengthy list of municipalities that employ online voting is Kawartha Lakes, a geographically sizable town of about 75,000 located north-east of Toronto.
+Among the lengthy list of municipalities that employ online voting is Kawartha Lakes, a geographically sizable town of about 75,000 individuals located north-east of Toronto.
 We include this city for two important reasons.
 First, it shares several important features in common with Nunatsiavut (and with elections in the Canadian Constituency, in particular).
 Second, the city was included in a research study that we conducted in 2018 (The Electronic Elections Project).
 As part of that study, we collected survey data from 364 eligible voters, including information on their attitudes towards the adoption of online voting.
 We describe below how voters in that city have responded to the shift away from paper ballots, and towards internet and telephone voting.

-There are several important features of Kawartha Lakes that make it instructive here.
+There are several important features of Kawartha Lakes that make the City instructive here.
 First, a large share of electors are seasonal residents, and they live outside of the constituency at election time (elections are held in late October).
 Parts of Kawartha Lakes are considered to be 'cottage country' by residents of the GTA, and many property owners reside in the area during more temperate times of the year.
-To accommodate seasonal residents who still wish to have democratic input in Kawartha Lakes, the city has maintained a system of remote voting.
-Since the city's creation by amalgamation in the 1990s, it has never had in-person voting - all voting has been by mail.
-Remote voting has therefore been the norm like the Canadian Constituency.
+To accommodate seasonal residents who still wish to have democratic input in Kawartha Lakes, the City has always maintained a system of remote voting.
+Since the city's creation by amalgamation in the 1990s, it has never had in-person voting - all voting has historically been done by mail.
+Remote voting has therefore long been the norm, as is the case with the Canadian Constituency.

-Another reason why Kawartha Lakes is of relevance is because it recently made the shift from mail-in ballots to internet and telephone voting.
+Another reason why the case of Kawartha Lakes is of relevance here is that the City has recently made the shift from mail-in ballots to internet and telephone voting (the switch which is investigated in this report).
 Kawartha Lakes City Council voted to make this change in 2017, and they confirmed it unanimously in 2021.
 City officials themselves have therefore expressed strong support for the new system.
-In doing so, the city has listed several advantages of these new methods of voting, including emergency preparedness, efficiency, accessibility, accuracy, automatic tabulation, and convenience.3 thousand Ontarians, including 364 residents of Kawartha Lakes.
-4 One of the questions we asked survey participants is whether they agreed that internet voting should be available for municipal elections.
+In doing so, the City has listed several advantages of these new methods of voting, including emergency preparedness, efficiency, accessibility, accuracy, automatic tabulation, and convenience.3

+As for the question of how electors feel about this change, we can draw upon data from our own research.
+As part of The Electronic Elections Project, we conducted an online survey of several thousand Ontarians, including 364 residents of Kawartha Lakes.4 One of the questions we asked survey participants is whether they agreed that internet voting should be available for municipal elections.
 78.3 percent of respondents from Kawartha Lakes agreed that internet voting should be used, 17.6 percent did not, and 4.1 percent had no opinion.
 In addition to city councillors, residents themselves therefore are extremely supportive of online voting.